Here, you’ll see motorcycle accident settlement examples.

 Thus, there often is not enough insurance to pay for the value of a death case.
 In addition, most motorcyclist riders don’t carry uninsured motorist insurance.

 However, things were likely different in this case.
 Here, the Lyft vehicle was likely covered with a $1 million dollar liability insurance policy.
-My guess is that Lyft’s insurer paid this amount to the motorcyclist’s family.
+My guess is that Lyft’s insurer paid the $1 million liability limit to the motorcyclist’s family.

 Zurich American Insurance Company currently insures Lyft vehicles.
 York Risk Services Group handles Lyft auto accident claims.

 If an Uber driver would’ve hit the motorcyclist, Uber’s insurance company (Progressive) would’ve likely handled it similarly.
 That said, Progressive is cheaper than Zurich.

 Can an Unlicensed Motorcycle Rider Get a Settlement from an Accident?